 Mental health services

-Hover your mouse over a line to see the numbers for a particular month.
+Hover your mouse over a visual to see results displayed in the tooltip.

 Mental Health Act

-This visualisation shows the number of people known to be subject to the Mental Health Act at the end of each month.
+This visualisation shows the number of people known to be subject to the Mental Health Act at the end of each reporting period.
 It shows:

 - the number of people detained